OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 ......................................

-If the number of network devices (including cluster nodes, BMC_ s, servers, switches, etc.) approaches or exceeds the value ``512``, you must consider the Linux kernel's limited dynamic ARP_Cache_ size, see the arp_ manual page.
+If the number of network devices (including cluster nodes, BMC_ s, servers, switches, etc.) approaches or exceeds the value ``512``, you must consider the Linux kernel's limited dynamic ARP_Cache_ size, see the arp_command_ manual page.

 ARP_ (*Address Resolution Protocol*) is the Linux kernel’s mapping between IP-address_ (such as 10.1.2.3) and Ethernet_ MAC_address_ (such as *00:08:02:8E:05:F2*).
 If the soft maximum number of entries to keep in the ARP_Cache_, ``gc_thresh2=512``, is exceeded, the kernel will try to remove ARP_Cache_ entries by a garbage collection process.